U.S. Department of Education Releases Essential AI Guide for Developers to Enhance Teaching and Learning

 The guide, released in response to President Joe Biden’s October 2023 Executive Order on AI, underscores the federal commitment to promoting the responsible development and deployment of AI in education.
 The order mandates the development of resources, policies, and guidance to address safe, responsible, and nondiscriminatory uses of AI in education, particularly concerning the impact on vulnerable and underserved communities.

-Building on insights from the Department’s prior report, “Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations,” the new guide targets product leads, innovators, designers, developers, customer-facing staff, and legal teams.
-It emphasizes the importance of aligning AI technologies with educational goals, ensuring these tools serve the broader objectives of improving student outcomes and supporting teachers.
+This guide builds on the Department’s earlier report, “Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations.”
+Unlike that broad overview, the new guide targets product leads, developers, designers, and legal teams.
+It urges developers to align AI tools with educational goals.
+By doing so, products can improve student outcomes and support teachers while meeting ethical and pedagogical standards.

 By following these five recommendations, developers can create AI educational tools that are safe, effective, and aligned with the ethical standards of the education system.
 The guide provides a comprehensive framework to support the responsible development and deployment of AI in education, ensuring that these technologies serve the best interests of students, educators, and the broader community.

-The release of this guide follows an extensive series of public listening sessions involving students, parents, educators, developers, industry associations, and nonprofit organizations.
-These sessions provided valuable insights into current safety and security practices, identified risks, and highlighted opportunities to build trust in AI technologies.
+This guide reflects insights gathered through public listening sessions with students, parents, educators, industry groups, and nonprofits.
+These sessions highlighted safety concerns, identified risks, and uncovered opportunities to build trust in educational AI tools.

 Need Help?